mqwilber/parasite_mortality/docs/paper_outline.md

 ## Paper Outline

 Kevin's 5 components
-1. Explain the logic behind the method,
+1. Explain the logic behind the method []
-2. Give examples of people that have used it
+2. Give examples of people that have used it [Easy for Crofton Method.
+Not many people have used Adjei's method]
-3. Explain the logic behind why it does not work - including critiques by others
+3. Explain the logic behind why it does not work - including critiques by others [Crofton's method works fine.
+But Adjei's method does not work]
-4. Show the simulations
+4. Show the simulations [got some preliminary sims]
-5. Give a list of alternative ways to estimate parasite-induced mortality
+5. Give a list of alternative ways to estimate parasite-induced mortality [Show our alternative ]

 Journal Targets: Journal of Parasitology, International journal of parasitology.

-Title: Parasite induced host mortality cannot be estimated using deviations from the negative binomial distribution.
+Title: Functional form of parasite induced host mortality cannot be estimated using deviations from the negative binomial distribution.

-Authors: Mark Wilbur and Sara Weinstein
+Authors: Mark Wilber and Sara Weinstein

 ## Outline